lmjohns3/theanets/README.md

 Probably the easiest way to start with the library is to copy one of the examples and modify it to perform your tasks.
-The usual workflow involves instantiating `lmj.nn.Experiment` with a subclass of `lmj.nn.Network`, then adding some data by calling `add_dataset(...)`, and finally calling `train()` to learn a good set of parameters for your data.
+The usual workflow involves instantiating `theanets.Experiment` with a subclass of `theanets.Network`, then adding some data by calling `add_dataset(...)`, and finally calling `train()` to learn a good set of parameters for your data.
 You can then `save()` the trained model to a pickle, or call the trained `network` directly with new data to